Power structures on the Grothendieck--Witt ring and the motivic Euler characteristic: Compatibility in dimension

 \subsection{Twisting results for the power structure}

-In this section, we use results from the appendix of \cite{YZ} about the compatibility of the motivic Euler characterstic with Galois twists in order to prove Corollary $\ref{inductionquad}$, an inductive statement that allows us to deduce that the trace map is compatible with the power structures on all of $MQ_k$.
-We first recall some results from the appendix of \cite{YZ}. \begin{defn} Let $G$ be a finite Galois module.
-For $X/k$ a variety with a $G$ action, as in the appendix to \cite{YZ}, we can define $^\sigma \!
+In this section, we use results from chapter $3$ of \cite{YZ} about the compatibility of the motivic Euler characterstic with Galois twists in order to prove Corollary $\ref{inductionquad}$, an inductive statement that allows us to deduce that the trace map is compatible with the power structures on all of $MQ_k$.
+We first recall some results from \cite{YZ}. \begin{defn} Let $G$ be a finite Galois module.
+For $X/k$ a variety with a $G$ action, as in chapter $3$ of \cite{YZ}, we can define $^\sigma \!
 X$, the twist of $X$ by $\sigma$.
-Theorem A.6 of \cite{YZ} says that assignment $X \mapsto \ \! ^\sigma \!
+Theorem 3.7 of \cite{YZ} says that assignment $X \mapsto \ \! ^\sigma \!
 X$ gives rise to a ring homomorphism $K_0^G(\mathrm{Var}_k) \to K_0(\mathrm{Var}_k)$.
 Note also that if $Y$ is a $G$-variety over $k$, then so is $Y^{(n)}$, where we give $Y^{(n)}$ the diagonal action of $G$.

 We have similar twisting results for the Grothendieck--Witt ring as well.
 For $V/k$ a finite dimensional $G$ representation with a $G$ invariant quadratic form $q$, then we can define the twist, $\ \! ^\sigma\! q$ to be the natural quadratic form on $(V \otimes_k \kbar)^{\Gal_k}$, where $\Gal_k$ acts via $\sigma$ on $V$ and via the canonical action on $\kbar$.
-Theorem A.11 of \cite{YZ} then says that the assignment $q \mapsto \ \! ^\sigma \! q$ extends to a ring homomorphism $\widehat{\mathrm{W}}^G(k) \to \widehat{\mathrm{W}}(k)$.
-Finally, Theorem A.13 of \cite{YZ} says that these homomorphisms are compatible, ie, $\chi^{mot}(\ \! ^\sigma X) = \ \! ^\sigma \! \chi^{mot}_G(X)$. \end{defn} \begin{rem} In this subsection, we will state many results in the language of general varieties, rather than varieties of dimension $0$, as certain results will hold in more generality than for simply varieties of dimension zero.
-However, when working with varieties of higher dimension, we must restrict to characteristic $0$ in order for the motivic Euler characteristic to be a ring homomorphism. \end{rem}
+Theorem 3.12 of \cite{YZ} then says that the assignment $q \mapsto \ \! ^\sigma \! q$ extends to a ring homomorphism $\widehat{\mathrm{W}}^G(k) \to \widehat{\mathrm{W}}(k)$.
+Finally, Theorem 3.14 of \cite{YZ} says that these homomorphisms are compatible, ie, $\chi^{mot}(\ \! ^\sigma X) = \ \! ^\sigma \! \chi^{mot}_G(X)$. \end{defn} \begin{rem} In this subsection, we will state many results in the language of general varieties, rather than varieties of dimension $0$, as certain results will hold in more generality than for simply varieties of dimension zero.
+However, when working with varieties of higher dimension, we must restrict to characteristic $0$ in order to talk about the power structure on $K_0(\mathrm{Var}_k)$. \end{rem}